Brad Gerstner Portfolio Q3 2025: Altimeter Capital’s Portfolio Review

 Brad Gerstner is a hedge fund manager, venture investor, and the founder of Altimeter Capital, which he launched in 2008.
 The firm is best known for its crossover investment strategy, backing fast-growing private technology companies ahead of their IPOs and holding them through their public expansion.

-Gerstner built his reputation by making early, high-conviction investments in transformative companies such as Uber, Snowflake, and Airbnb, while also maintaining long-term public market stakes in leaders like Meta, Microsoft, and NVIDIA.
+Gerstner built his reputation by making early, high-conviction investments in transformative companies such as Uber, Snowflake, and Airbnb, while also maintaining long-term public market stakes in leaders like Amazon, Microsoft, and NVIDIA.
 His approach combines venture-style foresight with public market discipline, allowing Altimeter to capture growth at multiple stages of a company’s lifecycle.

 Unlike short-term-oriented funds, Gerstner demonstrates patience in compounding growth.
 The average holding period in Altimeter’s portfolio is around eight quarters, with core positions such as Meta and Microsoft held for over 30 quarters.
 At the same time, he is pragmatic and willing to pivot, trimming or exiting lower-priority holdings when conditions change.